The Oil Play That Could Flood the Natural-Gas Market

 ADVERTISEMENT

-Gas prices are down 13% year to date, with near-record production and tepid winter-heating demand leaving storage levels 11% higher than the five-year average.
+Natural-gas prices are down 16% year to date, with near-record production and modest winter-heating demand leaving storage levels 11% higher than the five-year average.
+On Tuesday, natural gas for July delivery declined 5%, to $3.1450 a million British thermal units.

+Prices fell to a one-month low following predictions of relatively cool weather through the first weeks of June.

+During the summer, hot weather that prompts consumers to crank up air conditioners that run on gas-fired power typically drives demand.
+At the same time, the prospect of rising natural-gas production is also weighing on prices, analysts at FirstEnergy said in a note Monday.

-Gas production in the Permian is expected to increase by 5.5 billion cubic feet a day from the end of last year to reach 12.5 bcf by the end of 2020, according to energy investment bank Tudor, Pickering, Holt & Co. in Houston.
+Gas production in the Permian is expected to increase by 5.5 billion cubic feet a day from the end of last year to reach 12.5 billion cubic feet by the end of 2020, according to energy investment bank Tudor Pickering Holt & Co. in Houston.

-The Marcellus, which has long been the fastest-growing gas field, is likely to add 6.1 bcf during the same period, not much more than the Permian, though its total production will be two times more than Permian by 2020.
+The Marcellus, which has long been the fastest-expanding gas field, is likely to add 6.1 billion cubic feet during the same period, not much more than the Permian, though its total production will be two times that of Permian by 2020.

-All that fresh output could send gas prices back down to historic lows next year, said Brandon Blossman, analyst at Tudor.

 Six months ago, many analysts and executives thought a slowdown in drilling nationwide and increasing export demand could reverse the oversupply of natural gas.
-Some producers expected a shortage of pipelines to ship gas out of the oil patch might hamper their rush back into the Permian.
+Some producers expected a shortage of pipelines to ship gas out of the oil patch might slow their move into the Permian.

 But that picture has changed with the wave of new, cheap gas from the Permian and pipeline companies willing to spend on new connections.

-Oil wells nationwide are expected to generate another 9 bcf a day of natural gas over the next several years, nearly covering for all new demand, according to estimates from Tudor, Pickering and Macquarie Group.
+Oil wells nationwide are expected to generate another 9 billion cubic feet a day of natural gas over the next several years, nearly covering all new demand, according to estimates from Tudor Pickering and Macquarie Group.

-Many analysts expect the growing supply to keep international prices, low, too, as the U.S. becomes more of a global supplier.
+Many analysts expect the increasing supply to keep international prices low, too, as the U.S. becomes more of a global supplier.
 U.S. producers are shipping vast new amounts of gas to Mexico and several export terminals are set to open that will ship gas by sea.

-But because Permian drillers are after oil, gas prices could hit historic lows, probably as little as $1.50 a million British thermal units, before it stopped them from drilling, according to energy consulting firm Wood Mackenzie.
+Because Permian drillers are after oil, gas prices could hit historic lows, probably as little as $1.50 a million British thermal units, before it would stop them from drilling, according to energy consulting firm Wood Mackenzie.

-Anywhere from a fifth to a half of what comes up from a Permian oil well is actually natural gas, or ethane, propane and other fuels called natural-gas liquids.
+From a fifth to a half of what comes up from a Permian oil well is actually natural gas or ethane, propane and other fuels called natural-gas liquids.
 Producers in the region are starting to concentrate in a part of the Permian called the Delaware, where volumes of everything are higher.

 Write to Timothy Puko at tim.puko@wsj.com and Christopher M. Matthews at christopher.matthews@wsj.com